andigandhi/bitpixie/README.md

 First, a modified BCD configuration file must be created specifically for the victim.
 The next step is to boot the target via PXE using the modified BCD file, so that the VMK can be extracted from memory.

-The TFTP server can be started with the script `start-server.sh`:
+The servers can be started with the script `start-server.sh`:
 ```
+Starting the TFTP and DHCP server for PXE booting:
+$ ./start-server.sh pxe <interface>

 Starting the SMB server for exchanging the BCD file:
 $ ./start-server.sh smb <interface>

-Starting the TFTP and DHCP server for PXE booting:
-$ ./start-server.sh pxe <interface>
 ```

 To boot into the linux system through PXE-boot, press Restart while holding down the Shift key.